towalink/doc/content/main.rst

 The Towalink Installer can be used on Debian Linux.
 Use a Debian 10 Buster installation.
 Installation on Ubuntu might work as well but this is not tested so that issues can be expected.

 The Towalink Controller can be run on top of any virtual machine (or physical server), be it within an on-premise installation or in the public cloud (using AWS EC2, Google Compute Engine, Azure Virtual Machines, or other vendors).
+Running it in a container is currently not supported since WireGuard support on the host would be required which cannot be installed automatically.

 The machine needs to have Internet access to be able to download needed software.
 Later on, the Internet access is needed to connect with the Towalink Nodes on the sites to be connected with each other.